 UTC Aerospace Systems

 UTC Aerospace Systems has established itself as a dedicated corporate supporter of Carolinas HealthCare System’s Levine Children’s Hospital, most notably through their sponsorship of signature fundraising events such as the Levine Children’s Gala and the Hopebuilders 5K.
-Leading by example, UTC Aerospace Systems President David Gitlin serves on Levine Children’s Hospital’s Board of Ambassadors and supports the hospital through his membership in the Dreamcatcher Society, a giving society dedicated to supporting patient programs and technology advancements at LCH.
+Leading by example, UTC Aerospace Systems President David Gitlin serves on the Carolinas HealthCare Foundation Board and the Levine Children’s Hospital’s Board of Ambassadors and supports the hospital through his membership in the Dreamcatcher Society, a giving society dedicated to supporting patient programs and technology advancements at LCH.

 Walmart and Sam's Club